Cleanliness has become top of mind for many of us during the coronavirus pandemic, but how often and what you should clean depends on your household.

 The CDC does not recommend disinfecting your fruits and vegetables but instead suggests using soap and water especially if you’ll be ingesting the skin and not cooking it.

-By practicing these measures, you can best protect you and the members of your household from getting sick.
-While these practices will not totally eliminate every germ, they will significantly reduce the risk of transmission.
+By practicing these measures, you can best protect yourself and the members of your household from getting sick.
+While these practices will not totally eliminate every germ, they will reduce the risk of transmission.

 Continue to monitor updates from the CDC and the World Health Organization to stay informed on the coronavirus pandemic.